 Although over a year old, all of the information in this article is still relevant.
 It is important to know where to place a hidden camera; scroll down to find out how.

 Placing hidden cameras in your home can have many advantages.
-Any intruders won’t be able to find it, steal it, or disable it quickly.
+The biggest benefit is most intruders won’t be able to find it, steal it or quickly disable it.
 Furthermore, if you’re using the camera to monitor roommates, nannies, or other household members, having a discreet camera can give you the confidence that no unexpected behavior is being displayed even when they think no one is watching.

 Things to Keep in Mind

 Before place of spy camera for home whether you’re hiding it from sight or not, it’s important to keep the following few things in mind:

 - Make sure the angle of your camera will be able to capture as much of the space as possible.
 Even if you are targeting the camera towards a specific object or small area, having a wider angle of view still helps provide context to what you are looking at when reviewing a recording.

 - Unless you have a very high end camera that records well in low light, make sure that the area you are recording has adequate lighting.

 - If you are placing your camera inside another object to disguise it, make sure that the lens will be able to be flush with the hole drilled into the item.

 With these things in mind, it’s time to think of ways to hide your camera out of sight.